cryotato/cryotato.github.io/_pages/shop.md

 Chad Laser Pickup:

-    Shines literal LIGHT on the situation; futuristic, sees vibrations directly.
+    Literally sees vibrations.

-    Empowers each string individually; true polyphony, respects their unique voices.
+    Empowers each string and respects their individuality

-    Inclusive King; works with ANY string material (nylon, steel, gut, doesn't care, vibes are vibes).
+    Inclusive King; works with ANY string material (nylon, steel, catgut, doesn't care).

-    Direct connection via USB/CV; speaks the modern language fluently, no awkward translators needed.

-    Bends physics for fun; glitches and artifacts are just features, confident in experimentation.

-    Flexible positioning; slides anywhere along the strings to change perspective and tone effortlessly.

-    Potentially accessible price; disrupts the established order, shares the wealth.
+    Handles everything effortlessly via USB without middlemen

+    Polyglot; speaks CV, and analogue on top of DAW friendly USB

+    rhizomatic confidence, defies convention

+    whimsy

+    Affordable and open source, not afraid to share.

 Incel Magnetic/Old Poly Pickups:

-    Clings to rusty magnets from the 70s; scared of progress, stuck in the past.
+    afraid of the future

-    Forces strings into a single homogenized signal; demands conformity, insecure about individual differences.
+    Forces strings into a single homogenized signal; demands conformity,

+    overweight

+    "it's easy to hate the rich, but do you have the courage to hate the poor?"

+    probably racist

-    Exclusive and picky; only works with specific metal strings, total material snob, rejects difference.
+    only works with specific metal strings

-    Needs awkward, expensive breakout boxes and proprietary cables; requires constant external validation and special treatment.

-    Terrified of anything that doesn't sound exactly like vintage tone #52; calls anything new "tacky" or "not authentic."
+    possessive and proprietary - refuses to co-operate with your friends

     Rigidly fixed in one position; zero adaptability, complains when things change.

     Often gatekeeps with high prices or complex, abandoned systems; whines about why nobody adopted it.

+    monolingual beta male

 -->